 The external sleeve strengthens piers during installation as well, which prevents the kinking, buckling, and rotating that is commonly seen during the installation of other push pier systems.

 Beware of contractors who tout the strength and capacity of their system's bracket.
 The foundation bracket is only one piece of the puzzle!

 Because push piers are installed adjacent to a foundation footing and not directly underneath, the weight instead bears directly down on the bracket, and the pressure is then transferred down to the pier itself.
 Engineers refer to this effect as eccentricity.

 Because of this eccentricity, all pier systems see the greatest level of bending stress directly below the bottom of the foundation bracket.
 Installing a steel sleeve on the pier directly below the bracket is a cost-effective way to effectively strengthen your entire pier system.

 As a Foundation Supportworks contractor, we offer professional installations of push pier systems for structures that are experiencing damage from settlement or sinking.

 We provide free, written push pier installation quotes.
 If you would like to schedule your free on-site inspection, professional consultation, and written system design, call or e-mail us today!
-Our service area includes Durham, Winston-Salem, Greensboro, Lexington, Chapel Hill, High Point, Kernersville, Asheboro, Thomasville, Burlington and the surrounding areas.
+Our service area includes Durham, Winston-Salem, Greensboro, Lexington, Chapel Hill, High Point, Kernersville, Asheboro, Raleigh, Burlington and the surrounding areas.